 After a person makes a potentially suspicious statement, Houston likes to ask, “What else?”
 I like to simply pause.
 Often, the nervous person will fill the silence with what’s on his or her mind: that uncomfortable truth.

 I want to reiterate that the attempt to unearth veracity is as much an art or even a parlor game as a high-validity activity.
 There are no human lie detectors.
-But I believe that viewed with three grains of salt, the tactics above can lead us to more honest decision-making, which is critical to our individual lives and to a worthy society.
+But I believe that viewed with three grains of salt, the tactics above can lead us to more valid decision-making, which is critical to our individual lives and to a worthy society.

 Marty Nemko's bio is in Wikipedia.